 There is no cost to see a provider at UHCS.
 There is a fee for laboratory tests, medications, some procedures, and physicals, which are available at a reasonable cost.
 If a student must be referred off-campus for x-ray, specialized care, emergency room care or hospitalization, the student will be charged by those providers/facilities.

 Any fees incurred will be charged to the student bill.
-UHCS does not bill to insurance companies; however, the student may request a receipt to submit to his/her insurance company.
+UHCS does not bill to insurance companies; however, the student may request a receipt to submit to their insurance company.

 Please see our “Fees” page for more information.